 Millie Moon: Millie Moon absorbed the same as your average diaper.
 3/5

-My pick for the best non-toxic diapers is Coterie.
+My pick for the best non toxic diapers is Coterie.

-Grab yourself a subscription to the most non-toxic diaper now.
-And while you're at it, I highly recommend adding on Coterie wipes – they are best of the best.
+So grab yourself a subscription to the most non-toxic diaper now.
+And while you're at it, I highly recommend adding on Coterie wipes — they are best of the best.